 Application: Available on mySU.

-Cost: $6,000; participants must bring $350 for additional meals; includes airfare, all instruction and activities, and most meals.
+Cost: $6,000 (subject to change); participants must bring $350 for additional meals; includes airfare, all instruction and activities, and most meals.

 Financial aid: Need-based financial aid may be available for students satisfying the GO requirement.